moodymudskipper/powerjoin/README.md

 It replaces my {safejoin} package which has un unfortunate homonym on CRAN and has a suboptimal interface and implementation.

-The {dplyr} team is credited since a lot of code is taken from {dplyr}
+The {dplyr} team and David Robinson are credited since this package contains a fair amount of code copied from the {dplyr} and {fuzzyjoin}
-directly.
+packages.

 We’ll see below how to :